Growing Pains or Lyme Disease?

 Can a child have both growing pains and Lyme disease?

-While possible, persistent or joint-based symptoms should not be attributed to growing pains without evaluation for Lyme disease.
+While possible, persistent or joint-based symptoms should not be attributed to growing pains without evaluation.

 Related Reading